kemron/bitbook-project/README.md

 # Welcome to Bitbook!

-Bitbook is a basic implementation of an orderbook using React.
+Bitbook is a basic example implementation of an orderbook using React.

 ## How to Run